BabarRehman/Clark-coding-challenge/README.md

 # CLARK CODING CHALLENGE

 A simple service to calculate the referral scoring.
+The entry point to the code is in file 'app/controllers/rewards_controller.rb' 'calculate' method

 All the commands should be run in the root directory of the application after pulling.